Rafffaelb/Dirac_Billiard/README.md

     <img width="40%" src="https://user-images.githubusercontent.com/53999015/147810879-3242820a-749b-4b06-9f81-92ba5c8cebe9.png">
 </p>

 The difference between Schrödinger and Dirac billiards remains mainly in the electron behavior described by the Schrödinger and Dirac equations, respectively.
 Moreover, the dimension of hamiltonian and coupling matrix between lead and cavity are double due to the chiral/sub-lattice degree of freedom.
-This difference can be viewed by the peculiar form of Dirac billiard hamiltonian [[3]](#3):
+This difference of the billiards can be viewed by the peculiar form of Dirac billiard hamiltonian [[3]](#3):

 <p align="center" width="100%">
     <img width="30%" src="https://user-images.githubusercontent.com/53999015/149149596-7ca5f772-7e74-4896-931c-605de358dac9.png">